kparginos/faxnologs_update/README.md

 * ### Web app version 1.3.0:

 >1.
 A new user level has been added to the system in order to support the UnlockUsers admin user type
 >2.
-A new menu item "UnlockUsers" has been created and it will be visible to all Admin and UnlockUsers levels.
-From this page an admin can unlock a user that had accidentally close the browser without logging out.
+A new menu item ***UnlockUsers*** has been created and it will be visible to all users under Admin and UnlockUsers levels.
+From this page an admin can unlock a user that had accidentally closed the browser without logging out.

 * ### Web app version 1.2.4: